 A new cohort begins each September.
 The in-class sessions follow the traditional academic calendar of September to April.
 The first year of sessions will conclude with a trip to Silicon Valley, California in May.
-Candidates then spend the summer months between their first and second year working on the Individual Business Consulting Project under the guidance of a supervisor.
+Candidates then spend the summer months between their first and second year working on the Business Development Project under the guidance of a supervisor.
 The second year of classes resumes in September.
 The Program culminates with the second trip to an international destination, which is selected within the first year by the cohort as a part of the International Market Evaluation and Strategy course.
 Convocation ceremonies take place in June.

 Classes take place on alternate Fridays and Saturdays, resulting in approximately two days off of work each month.
 A seven-day trip takes place at the end of the first academic year (May) and a nine-day trip is scheduled at the end of the second academic year (April-May).